 A Macro is a sequence of pre-configured commands (mainly effects) in a set order that can be applied automatically to projects or audio files.
 Any built-in, LADSPA, LV2, Nyquist, VST or Audio Unit (Mac) effect shown in the Effect Menu can be added to a Macro.
-You can also add plug-ins in any format that are shown in the Generate or Analyze Menus (including Vamp analysis effects), the built-in Find Clipping analyzer and a number of export commands.
+You can also add plugins in any format that are shown in the Generate or Analyze Menus (including Vamp analysis effects), the built-in Find Clipping analyzer and a number of export commands.

 Macros follow a fixed sequence of instructions.
-If you want more flexibility than that, you may want to look at Python Scripting which uses the same commands and the python language.
+If you want more flexibility than that, you may want to look at Python Scripting which uses the same commands and the Python language.

 The three main uses of Macros are:

-Batch processing: where many audio files are processed unattended with one or more effects then exported to a new file.
+- Batch processing: where many audio files are processed unattended with one or more effects then exported to a new file.

-Effects automation: where the selected audio in the track or tracks in the current project is subjected to the same prescribed sequence of effects, and optionally, a file exported from the entire audio.
+- Effects automation: where the selected audio in the track or tracks in the current project is subjected to the same prescribed sequence of effects and, optionally, a file exported from the entire audio.

-How to Use Macros
+How to access Macros

-Macros are available from the Tools Menu.
+Macros are available from the Tools Menu: